Tax benefits of EIS for start-up companies

 Introduction

-In order to obtain the tax benefits of EIS, qualifying shares in a qualifying company must be issued to a qualifying investor.
-There are also some other general requirements which need to be met to obtain the relief.
-These are discussed later in this post
+To obtain the tax benefits of EIS, qualifying shares in a qualifying company must be issued to a qualifying investor.
+Moreover, there are also some general requirements to be fulfilled to obtain the relief.

 What are qualifying shares?

-In order to qualify for the tax benefits of EIS, the shares must be fully paid up ordinary shares offered for subscription (rather than purchased 'second hand').
-At the time of issue and for the subsequent three years they must not carry any current or future:
+In order to achieve the tax benefits of EIS, shares must be fully paid up ordinary shares.
+Furthermore they must be subscribed for rather than purchased 'second hand'.
+Additionally, when issued and for the next three years they must not have any current or future:

 • Preferential right to dividends.